POND MUST-HAVE ITEMS

 Below is our list of must-haves to get your pond ready and in tip-top shape for the year.

 Beneficial pond bacteria are responsible for maintaining crystal clear healthy water; break down organic waste – in the form of sludge, and breaks down ammonia – from fish waste.

 Knowing the pH and ammonia levels in your pond is important.
-Your fish could be harmed or die if the numbers are too high or too low.
+If they are too high or too low then it can harm or kill your fish.
 Koi and goldfish do best in a pH of between 7.0-8.6 and an ammonia reading of 0.
-It’s extremely important that you use dechlorinator whenever you add city water to your pond.
+If you use city water, it’s extremely important that you use dechlorinator whenever you add water to your pond.

-For those of you that use your UV filter throughout the entire year, you will need to get a replacement bulb every year.
+If you have a UV filter that is used throughout the entire year, you will need to get a replacement bulb every year.
 If you turn your UV off each winter, then you should be able to get two seasons/years out of it.